nielitropar/unsupervised-face-clustering/README.md

-# 📸 Automatic Face Grouping Application
+# 📸 Automatic Face Grouping Application System

 A Flask-based web application that automatically detects, groups, and organizes photos by faces using unsupervised machine learning. **No training, no manual labeling, no person names required!**